There are certain customer service skills that every employee must master if they are forward-facing with customers.

 The customer service skills that matter

-When most business publications talk about customer service skills, things like “being a people person” tend to take the spotlight.
+When most business publications talk about excellent customer service skills, things like “being a people person” tend to take the spotlight.

 It’s not that this trait is outright wrong, but it’s so vague and generic that it’s hardly a help to anyone looking to get involved in support positions within a company, and it certainly doesn’t help out entrepreneurs/founders who are looking for the right set of skills when hiring the all-important folks who will be taking care of their customers.